South Africa says 12 million ‘probably’ had coronavirus

 “South Africa has seen the surge receding, and thus raises the question of the level of immunity that may already be existing in society,” he said.

-Other studies have indicated that up to 40% of the population might be immune to the virus, the health minister said.
+Other studies have indicated that up to 40% of the population might be immune to the virus, Mkhize said.
 Some South African experts suggest that Africa’s most developed economy may be approaching herd immunity, but scientists believe at least 70-80% of a population needs to be immune before there’s any effect.
 And with COVID-19 it’s unclear how long that immunity might last.

-Amid significantly decreasing confirmed virus cases, South African President Cyril Ramaphosa is addressing the nation Wednesday evening and is expected to announce a further easing of lockdown restrictions, which might include a limited opening of international borders to travelers from some countries.
+With confirmed virus cases dropping significantly, President Cyril Ramaphosa on Wednesday evening announced that South Africa’s borders will reopen as of Oct.
+1, with visitors required to show negative coronavirus test results no older than 72 hours before departure.
+Visitors will not be permitted from countries deemed at high risk, Ramaphosa said, not naming names.

+Ramaphosa also announced further relaxed restrictions on public gatherings, to a maximum of 250 people indoors and 500 outdoors.

+The president warned that the second wave of the pandemic in some countries has been worse than the first.
+“A second wave would be devastating to our country,” he said.

-South Africa’s number of confirmed virus cases have dropped dramatically in recent weeks after a peak in late July that saw the country recording up to 15,000 cases daily, and raised fears that health services in some major cities might collapse.
+South Africa’s number of confirmed virus cases have dropped in recent weeks after a peak in late July that saw the country recording up to 15,000 cases daily, and raised fears that health services in some major cities might collapse.
 Official figures showed just 772 new cases on Tuesday.

-South Africa is also seeing declines in hospital admissions, people in intensive care units and deaths attributed to COVID-19, Mkhize said.
+South Africa is also seeing declines in hospital admissions, people in intensive care units and deaths attributed to COVID-19, health minister Mkhize said.

 “Consistency across these indicators reassures us that, indeed, we are in the midst of a trough in the pandemic,” he said.